4.9

 Copied

 Instructional Designer with over 6 years of experience in creating engaging training materials and courses.
 Expert in collaborating with stakeholders and applying instructional design theories.
-Known for enhancing learner engagement and efficiently meeting organisational training needs.
+Known for enhancing learner engagement and efficiently meeting organizational training needs.

 Takeaway